 Physics of Genes 2

-PH2288 is a semester module in language at which is offered irregularly.
+PH2288 is a semester module in German or English language at Master’s level which is offered in summer semester.

 If not stated otherwise for export to a non-physics program the student workload is given in the following table.

 |Total workload||Contact hours||Credits (ECTS)|

 Responsible coordinator of the module PH2288 is Friedrich Simmel.